 Expect that it will take a tremendous amount of time, energy, patience, flexibility, and commitment to create safety and security for a young child.
 Consider if your situation allows you to meet the child's needs during these crucial developmental years.

 How to Prepare

-Learn all you can about trauma-informed
+• Learn all you can about trauma-informed care, the impact of trauma on child

 Continued on page 2